-Service no: CS2003001291
+Service no: CS2003001291 Service provider number: SP2004007042

 About the service

 Kibble Education and Care Centre is administered by a voluntary board of trustees on behalf of the Miss Elizabeth Kibble Trust.
 The service is a residential school which provides care, support, and education for up to 63 young people between the age of 11 and 18 years, who are experiencing emotional, behavioural, and educational difficulties.